Leonvin/RepData_PeerAssessment1/PA1_template.md

 ## 50400  2304
 ```

-2. **Devising a strategy for filling in all of the missing values in the dataset**
+**2. Devising a strategy for filling in all of the missing values in the dataset**

 Checking to see which columns in the data set have NA values.